 In 2014, I was diagnosed with chronic fatigue syndrome after several years of feeling extremely tired, experiencing chronic pain, and noticing decreased brain functioning.
 I used my yoga practice in conjunction with working with a functional MD to help me cope with and manage my symptoms.
 Through my yoga practice, I learned how to use and adapt tools and techniques to help with symptoms, how to tailor my practice and outlook for a specific moment as symptoms can shift rapidly, and to create spaces of wellness, joy, and meaning living with the uncertainty and symptoms of chronic illness.
 Even though my symptoms have now decreased, I still have to manage them, and my experience taught me how to live more fluidly with things that change.
-As I continue to use my yoga practice for my own path to healing and wellness, I am even more inspired to help others do the same because I know the power of yoga practice to help support us through painful and uncertain times in our lives and create a wholeness of health in all parts of ourselves.
+As I continue to use my yoga practice for my own path of healing and wellness, I am even more inspired to help others do the same.
+I understand the power of incorporating yoga into our lives has to help support us through painful and uncertain times in our lives and create a wholeness of health in all parts of ourselves.
 All things change in our lives, and I have found yoga to be the best tool for me to anchor myself as I ride the waves that inevitably come, helping me find stability, ease, and confidence in life.